 PREP: Reserve half a cup of milk and set aside.
 Chop the bar of chocolate into small pieces.

-MAKE THE SLURRY: Whisk together the remaining milk and cornstarch in a small bowl to make a slurry.
-Slowly pour it in the hot chocolate and continue cooking while it thickens.
+Step 3: Whisk together the remaining cold milk and cornstarch in a small bowl to make a slurry.

 - This drink is perfect like it is, but if you decide to top it with chocolate shavings, mini marshmallows, whipped cream, or a dusting of cocoa powder we wouldn’t be mad!